The Ohio legislature is crafting another massive energy overhaul bill for 2025. We need to ensure it benefits all Ohioans.

 What the Bill Does

-First, it ends costly coal plant subsidies that currently cost Ohioans $445,000 per day to support aging facilities, including one in Indiana.
+First, it ends the costly coal plant subsidies that currently cost Ohioans $445,000 per day to support aging facilities, including one in Indiana.
 These subsidies were part of the controversial House Bill 6 from 2019, which led to multiple arrests and convictions in a federal corruption investigation.
+House Bill 15 would end these subsidies immediately upon the effective date of the bill and save Ohioans even more on their electric bills.

 For consumers who shop for their electricity supplier, the bill adds protections against sudden price increases and improves billing transparency.